syscoin/syscoin-docs/README.md

 ### Getting Set Up

 1. Fork this repository on GitHub.
-2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/slate.git`
+2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/syscoin-docs.git`
-3. `cd slate`
+3. `cd syscoin-docs`
-4. Initialize and start Slate.
+4. Initialize and start Syscoin-docs.
 You can either do this locally, or with Vagrant:

 ```shell
 # either run this to run locally